TodePond/Habitat/documentation/signal.md

 ## `usePush(get)`

 Make a signal that's based on other signals.<br>
-It updates whenever one of those signals changes (but only if it has to).
+It updates whenever one of those signals updates.

 ```javascript
 const count = useSignal(0)